List of Stranger Things characters: Murray Bauman

 Murray Bauman is a private investigator and conspiracy theorist hired to investigate Barbara Holland's disappearance.
-First introduced in season two, he assists Nancy and Jonathan in their mission to shut down Hawkins National Laboratory.
+He was first introduced in season two.
+He assists Nancy and Jonathan in their mission to shut down Hawkins National Laboratory.

 In season three, he helps Joyce and Hopper infiltrate the secret underground base in Starcourt Mall, where the Soviets had been building a machine capable of opening a gate to the Upside Down.
 He is also shown to be fluent in Russian.
 In season 4, he and Joyce travel to Kamchatka to rescue Hopper from imprisonment.
 There, he disguises himself as Yuri Ismaylov to rescue Hopper and burns demodogs to aid the kids in Hawkins against Vecna.
-He is a dramatic, bearded and balding man who loves vodka and often drinks it to think; he also can predict good couples, for example, Nancy and Jonathan, and Joyce and Hopper.
+He is a dramatic, bearded and balding man who loves vodka and often drinks it to think.